Logo Tropentag

 Abstract

-In Cambodia, cover crops (CC) are being explored as a regenerative agricultural practice to improve soil health and enhance farmers’ livelihoods.
-Since 2004, initiatives led by the General Directorate of Agriculture (GDA), the French agricultural research organisation CIRAD, and the NGO Swisscontact Cambodia have introduced CC into rubber production systems, later extending their application to rice-based farming.
-In recent years, private companies, public institutions, agricultural cooperatives, and non-profit organisations have become increasingly involved in the development of the CC sector.
-This shift toward commercially oriented operations prompted us to investigate into the value chain of cover crop seeds and an analysis of the stakeholder network, with the aim of identifying key challenges and opportunities for development.
-This case study employed a mixed-methods approach in two districts—Rattanak Mondoul and Kanghot—in Battambang Province.
-Data collection tools included: (i) an agroeconomic assessment (2023–2024) and (ii) a survey of 23 seed producers; (iii) four focus group discussions with 23 rice farmers using CC; (iv) 19 key informant interviews with stakeholders from diverse organisations; and (v) a multi-stakeholder workshop.
-Both qualitative and quantitative data were gathered from primary and secondary sources.
-Findings indicate a rapid expansion in CC seed production, from 2 ha in 2017 to 177 ha in 2023, primarily involving Crotalaria ochroleuca and Crotalaria juncea.
-Seed producers reported average earnings of USD 261/ha/year from CC seed production, compared to USD 396/ha/year from maize.
-They cited soil fertility improvement (12 of 23) and profitability (11 of 23) as the main incentives for cultivating CC seeds.
-In 2023, seed production was expected to reach 288.5 ha, but this target was not met due to lack of specific equipment (no-till planters) and unfavourable climatic conditions.
-While rice farmers observed notable improvements in soil fertility (21 of 23), they identified economic and climatic constraints (22 of 23) as major barriers to scaling the practice.
-Stakeholder mapping revealed a diverse landscape, reflecting varying levels of influence and interest.
-Based on the participatory process, the study examines how practice- and impact-based incentives could support the sustainable scaling of CC in Cambodia.
+In Cambodia, cover crops (CC) are being explored as an agroecological practice to improve soil health, sustain crop productivity, and enhance livelihoods.
+Since 2004, initiatives have introduced CC into rubber production systems during the immature period, later extending their use to annual rainfed crops and rice-based systems.
+In recent years, private companies, cooperatives, and non-profit organizations have become increasingly involved in developing the CC sector.
+This shift toward commercial operations prompted us to investigate the CC seed value chain and analyse the stakeholder network, aiming to identify key challenges, opportunities, and address the research gap.
+This case study from Rattanak Mondoul and Sanghae districts in Battambang Province used a mixed-methods approach.
+Data collection included: (i) an agroeconomic assessment (2023–2024); (ii) a qualitative survey of 23 seed producers; (iii) four focus group discussions with rice farmers using CC; (iv) 27 key informant interviews; and (v) value chain analysis, including participatory elements such as a multi-stakeholder workshop.
+Findings indicate rapid expansion in CC seed production, from 2 ha in 2017 to 177 ha in 2023, mainly involving Crotalaria ochroleuca and Crotalaria juncea.
+Seed producers reported mean net profit of $314.6/ha/year from CC seeds, compared to $438.5/ha/year from Maize (Zea mays).
+Fifty percent cited soil fertility improvement and profitability as main incentives.
+In 2023, seed production was expected to reach 288.5 ha, but this target was not met due to lack of equipment and unfavourable climate.
+While 90% of rice farmers observed notable improvements in soil fertility, 90% also identified economic and climatic constraints as barriers.
+Stakeholder mapping revealed a diverse landscape with varying influence and interest.
+The study examines how stakeholder recommendations could support the scaling of CC, highlighting short-term economic incentives and results-based reward mechanisms, such as those piloted by the Dei Meas initiative, as promising strategies.

-Contact Address: Quentin à Hauariki, Bern University of Applied Sciences (BFH), School of Agricultural, Forest and Food Sciences (HAFL), Kreuzgasse 9, 3053 Münchenbuchsee, Switzerland, e-mail: quentin.ahauariki bfh.ch
+Contact Address: Quentin Theiva à Hauariki, Bern University of Applied Sciences (BFH), School of Agricultural, Forest and Food Sciences (HAFL), Kreuzgasse 9, 3053 Münchenbuchsee, Switzerland, e-mail: quentin.ahauariki@bfh.ch